 "To influence inflation expectations, it is essential that policy coordination between the government and the BOJ ... is firmly ensured through action by both entities," he said in a speech to business leaders in Okayama, western Japan.

-Since joining the board in July last year, Kataoka has been the sole dissenter to the BOJ's decision to keep monetary policy steady and has called for the BOJ to ramp up stimulus to achieve its inflation target.
+Since joining the board in July last year, Kataoka has been a sole dissenter to the BOJ's decision to keep monetary policy steady and has called for the BOJ to ramp up stimulus to achieve its inflation target.